ironunicorn/acorn-trail/README.md

 - [x] Create accounts
 - [x] Create sessions (log in)
 - [x] Create trails by drawing trails directly on map
-- [ ] Within trails, create acorn stash sites with photos and comments
+- [ ] Within trails, create acorn stash sites with images and comments
-- [ ] View trails and acorn stash sites
+- [x] View trails and acorn stash sites
 - [ ] Edit current user and show author with image and description
 - [ ] Search for trails by location
 - [ ] Rate other trails out of 5 acorns